JohnWCartmell/ERScript/html/change-28-July-2025.md

 by
 ```
 yPositionalNonRecursiveParentCandidates(givenEnclosure)
-       ::= yPositionalParentCandidates[not givenEnclosure is in positionalPriors]
+       ::= yPositionalPointOfReferenceCandidates[not givenEnclosure is in positionalPriors]
 ```
 2. Then define
 ```